chuckersjp/coreos-iso-maker/README.md

 `webserver_url` - webserver that holds the Ignition file

+`webserver_port` - webserver port for the webserver above

 `ocp_version` 	- OCP version you are going for.
 Currently defaults to 4.2